GroundB/RepeatDefeaters/README.md

 In order to submit to slurm, a SNIC project allocation must be provided.
 This can be provided using the workflow parameter `project`.
-E.g., `project = snic20xx-yy-zz` in the `params` block of the configuration file, or `--project snic20xx-xx-zz` on the command line.
+E.g., `project: snic20xx-yy-zz` in the `params.yml` file, or `--project snic20xx-xx-zz` on the command line.

 On Uppmax systems, Nextflow needs to be loaded using either the module
 system: